 In accordance with 42 CFR § 438.208(b)(3), the MCO is required to make a best effort to conduct an initial screening of each enrollee's health care needs, within forty-five (45) calendar days of the effective date of enrollment for all new enrollees.
 If the initial attempt to contact the enrollee is unsuccessful, the MCO must make subsequent attempts to complete the assessment.
 The MCO must document all contact efforts and make at least three (3) contact attempts at three different times of day before considering the enrollee as unreachable.
-The MCOs may conduct the enrollees initial screening during the enrollee "welcome call" as defined in Article III, Section 3.5.1.
+The MCO may conduct the enrollee's initial screening during the enrollee "welcome call" as defined in Article III, Section 3.5.1.
+In instances for which an enrollee receives an initial health assessment from the MCO, subsequently disenrolls and re-enrolls with the MCO within a time period of less than twelve (12) months, the MCO is not required to conduct an additional initial health assessment (i.e., a new initial health assessment is not required unless re-enrollment is more than twelve (12) months after the enrollee's initial health assessment).

-In accordance with 42 CFR § 438.208(b)(4), the MCO shall share with BMS or other MCOs serving the enrollee the results of the initial health assessment to prevent duplication.
+In accordance with 42 CFR §438.208(b)(4), the MCO shall share with BMS or other MCOs serving the enrollee the results of the initial health assessment to prevent duplication.
 The results shall be transmitted in the timeframe and format required by BMS.
 The MCO must ensure that it maintains and shares, as appropriate, an enrollee health record in accordance with professional standards.
 In accordance with 42 CFR §438.208(b)(6), the MCO must ensure that in the process of coordinating care, each enrollee's privacy is protected in accordance with all applicable privacy laws, including but not limited to the privacy requirements in 45 CFR Parts 160 and 164 subparts A and E to the extent they are applicable, and the requirements of 42 CFR §§ 2.1 - 2.67.